Call for Nominations

 Who can run?

-Any Member in good standing can run for election, with certain restrictions.
+Any Member in good standing who holds a certificate of registration in the General Class or the Inactive Class can run for election, with certain restrictions.
 Some relate to conduct (e.g., disciplinary or incapacity proceedings, professional misconduct, findings of incompetence or incapacity, etc.), and some to conflict of interest or holding other roles.